hasanabbas21/readme-cs521-project/README.md

 1. Main program (main_program.py) that manages the user interface of the project (some of the options as sample below:)

-    1. Run the flight search and save results to the spreadsheet
-    2. Perform a flight search with user driven parameters
+        "Enter the option number you would like to try:\n\n" "1.
+Run the flight search and save results to the spreadsheet\n" "2.
+Perform a flight search with user driven parameters\n" "3.
+Exit "
-    3. Exit
-    -->
+            "-->  ")

             1. <enter>

-     Enter # of iterations and frequency in seconds separated by comma : 1,3600
+        Enter # of iterations and frequency in seconds separated by comma : 1 ,3600

         Enter the option number you would like to try:\n\n"

-    1. Run the flight search and save results to the spreadsheet
-    2. Perform a flight search with user driven parameters
+           "1.
+Search flight results by route and date \n" "2.
+Get the cheapest price by route \n"
-    3. Exit
+           "3.
+Exit "
-    -->
+           "--> "

            1. <enter>